Voting rights strategy

 - compiles and provides client voting records.

 Voting Process.
 River Road will generally instruct Glass Lewis to vote proxies pursuant to guidelines adopted by the Proxy Voting Policy Committee at the beginning of each year.
-If the policy recommendation and the management recommendation are different for a particular vote, portfolio managers may choose to vote differently from the policy with respect to a particular proxy based on the investment implications of each issue.
-In such cases, the investment rationale is documented and prior approval of the Compliance Department is obtained.
+If the Glass Lewis/River Road policy recommendation and the management recommendation for all votes on a ballot are the same, the Compliance Department will typically vote accordingly.
+There are limited instances where River Road has (and may in the future) vote differently from the policy and management recommendation.
+If the Glass Lewis/River Road policy recommendation and management recommendation are different for a particular vote, an investment team member (in consultation with the portfolio manager) is responsible for reviewing the proxy paper and making the appropriate vote decision based on this policy.
+Where the investment team member decides to vote differently from the Glass Lewis/River Road policy recommendation, they must document the rationale and prior approval of the Compliance Department is obtained.

 Conflicts of Interest.
 River Road has eliminated most conflicts of interest by using an independent third party (Glass Lewis) that votes pursuant to the guidelines adopted by the Proxy Voting Policy Committee or in accordance with River Road’s direction based on the above process.
 In cases where River Road believes there may be an actual or perceived conflict of interest, River Road requires additional steps that may include the following: